-There are 3 key things you need to look at:
+There are 3 key things you need to look at if your suspect your salt chlorinator is not producing chlorine:

 If you’re having salt water chlorinator problems, the first thing to check is that your salt levels are adequate.
 Check the manufacturer’s handbook for information about the salt levels required for your particular make and model of chlorinator and your pool size.